commschamp/cc_tutorial/tutorials/tutorial4/README.md

     }
 }
 ```
-The modern compilers generate quite efficient dispatch tables based binary code for handling
+The modern compilers generate quite efficient binary code based on dispatch tables for handling
-such `switch` statements with O(1) run-time complexity.
+such `switch` statements with **O(1)** run-time complexity.
 As the result the code above usually
 gives a better performance.

 Note usage of `FieldIdx_X` compile time values as well as `accessField_X()` member functions.
 They